How to correctly count the number of characters of a string

 This post is part of the series 'Strings in .NET'.
 Be sure to check out the rest of the blog posts of the series!

-property, can't you?
-Unfortunately, this is not that trivial.
-If you remember my previous post about comparing strings, you know that strings can be very tricky 😃
+Counting characters seems trivial: just use the string.Length property.
+Unfortunately, it is not that simple.
+If you have read my previous post about comparing strings, you already know that strings can be surprisingly tricky.

-.
-The "Family: Man, Woman, Girl, Boy" emoji is a sequence of the 👨 Man, 👩 Woman, 👧 Girl and 👦 Boy emojis.
-These are combined using a zero width joiner between each character and display as a single emoji on supported platforms.
-You can consider there is only one character.
-But at the same time it could be valid to say the string is 4 characters long as it's a sequence of 4 emojis.
-Or maybe it is 7 characters long if you count the joiners.
-Or maybe there are more characters?
+Consider the character 👨👩👧👦.
+The "Family: Man, Woman, Girl, Boy" emoji is a sequence of the 👨 Man, 👩 Woman, 👧 Girl, and 👦 Boy emojis joined by zero-width joiners, displayed as a single emoji on supported platforms.
+You could say the string is 1 character long, or 4 (one per emoji), or 7 (counting the joiners).
 Let's ask .NET:

 Console.WriteLine("👨👩👧👦".Length); // 11 😲